kayleyseow/CS-102/08. Streams/Chapter8Notes.md

     - A .cpp file is a text file

 #### Working with Data
-- We think of data as flowing in a stram
+- We think of data as flowing in a stream
 - This is like ducks in the children's pond game
 - The ducks float around past a person
 - The person can examine them as they come by